ModDota/moddota.github.io/_articles/scripting/using-dota-filters.md

 ## Filters in Lua

-So now we know how filters work, how do we use them.
+So now we know how filters work, how do we use them?
 This explanation will use the `ExecuteOrderFilter`, keep in mind that all filters use the same basic idea.

 The first step is to set the filter using the `CDOTABaseGameMode:SetExecuteOrderFilter(function, context)` API call.
 Let's analyze what this function expects.
 There are two parameters: